-Too well-fed but she's still certain death to anything she gets a-hold of.
+Too well-fed but she's still certain death to anything she can get a-hold of.

 We deeply appreciate the wisdom and foresight of J&J Kennels for producing this dog, Likewise for everyone involved in the story of how she came to be in our possession.
 She's become a corner-stone of our yard.
 We miss her badly.It is our belief that we could breed Pinky to nearly any strain or bloodline and get high-caliber Patterdale Terriers for whatever it is you have in mind.
 The only question about any pups is what color they'll be.

 Colors & Markings page for more details on that subject.)

 The vigor and power of her progeny will not be in doubt, (as time has demonstrated.)